Berkshire Trails Nordic Ski Club

 You can find the markers in any order, but make sure you punch the correct box on your card!

 You will need:

-- A control card (please fill out this card completely using a permanent marker)
+- A map with control card (please fill out this card completely using a permanent marker)

 Medals will be awarded to skiers who are able to meet the minimum for any category.
 The medal system is as follows: